JeremiahKaren/35percent.github.io/_posts/2016-12-12-draft-more-on-notting-hill.md

 ---
 layout: post
 title: More S106 planning breaches - different boroughs
-subtitle: NHHT up to its same tricks in other boroughs
+subtitle: >-
+  Notting Hill Housing Trust found breaching planning conditions in other boroughs
 published: false
+date: '2017-01-13'
 ---
 We [reported in December](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) how Southwark Council has been slammed by the ombudsman for having no monitoring or enforcement of section 106 affordable housing provision.